 What if you could take this 800-pound gorilla of social media, and use it to build your email list?
 Well, you can.
 There are more than a dozen different ways to do it.

-Editor’s note: If you’re looking for more ways to build your email list effectively, check out this article that contains more than 40 tried and tested tactics.
+Editor’s note: If you’re looking for more ways to build your email list effectively, check out this article that contains our proven tactics.

 Optimize your Facebook page